CulverT01/tchomepage/content/blog/thirtysecondpost/thirtysecondpost.md

                     aria-labelledby="headingOne"
                     data-bs-parent="#accordionObject">
                     <div class="accordion-body">
                     This is my review of Nisekoi Volume 12.
-This volume contains the series' 100th chapter, which seems impressive until you realise we are not even halfway through the series as there are 26 volumes in this series.
+This volume contains the series' 100th chapter, which seems impressive until you realise we are just about halfway through the series as there are 25 volumes in this series.
                     </div>
                 </div>
             </div>